bru-reddy/bru-reddy/README.md

 <br>

-> Building ideas into real-world applications, one line of code at a time.
+> Building practical software, solving real-world problems, and continuously growing as a developer.

 </div>